 “We are seeing a lot of buying now (in China) in preparation for winter after last year,” a Singapore-based LNG trader said, adding that buyers are undeterred by high spot prices even though it means a loss for them, with Chinese domestic wholesale prices currently lower than spot LNG prices.

-A China-based trader said robust buying from China is also being spurred by energy security reasons as they want to avoid a repeat of last winter, when spot prices rose to above $30 per mmBtu, spurred by gas shortages.
+A China-based trader said robust buying from China is also being spurred by energy security reasons as they want to avoid a situation like last winter when spot prices rose to above $30 per mmBtu amid gas shortages.

 The two traders declined to be named because they are not authorised to speak with media.

-Russian gas supply to Europe was cut 15%-20% from 2019 levels, exacerbating an already low-inventory level situation in Europe, Liberum analysts said.
+Global gas supply was curtailed this year as Russian gas supply to Europe was cut 15%-20% compared with 2019 levels exacerbating an already low-inventory level situation in Europe, Liberum analysts said.

 Reflecting the drop, Russia’s Gazprom did not book any interruptible transit capacity through Ukraine for July despite planned maintenance on alternative routes.